stochasticHydroTools/DPPoissonTests/README.md

 **forcefile** Optional, if present forces acting on particles will written to this file.
 **readFile** Optional, if present charge positions will be read from this file with the format X Y Z Charge. numberParticles lines will be read.
 Can be /dev/stdin to read from pipe.

-**noWall** Optional, if this flag is present particles will not be repelled by the wall.
 **triplyPeriodic** Optional, if this flag is present electrostatics will be solved with a triply periodic spectral ewald solver.
 Notice that many parameters are not needed in this mode and will be ignored.

 **split** The Ewald splitting parameter.
 It is mandatory if triply periodic mode is enabled.